 Find out more about career options in the construction industry on the Chartered Institute of Building website.

-100% of our part-time BSc (Hons) Quantity Surveying and Commercial Management students are in graduate level employment within six months of finishing their studies (DLHE survey 2016/17)
+100% of our part-time BSc (Hons) Quantity Surveying and Commercial Management students are in graduate level employment within six months of finishing their studies (latest DLHE survey 2016/17)

 For all applicants: